Moe Norman: Legacy

 Periodically over decades, Golf Digest conducted analyses of Moe Norman's golf swing, featuring him on the cover in 1995.

 A 2021 report indicated that Wayne Gretzky was producing a film about Norman, who was commonly described as the "greatest ball striker who ever lived."
 Ken Venturi stated: "Because Moe is kind of eccentric, he never got the credit he deserved or played the kind of golf he was capable of.
 You had to ignore the way he looked over the ball and judge his ball-striking.
 Hogan, Snead, Nelson — they all look esthetic.
 Moe looked very awkward.
 But he could do anything.
 He is one of the premier ball-strikers I have ever seen."
 Lee Trevino said: "When you talk about Moe Norman, you're talking about a legend.
 I think the guy's a genius."

 Vijay Singh called Norman "God's gift to golf."
 Gary Player stated in 2015 that he "loved his method of play, his teaching, which... was absolutely magnificent...
 He knew a lot about the game, he was a very good player."
-In January 2005, Tiger Woods, told Golf Digest's Jaime Diaz that only two golfers in history "owned their swings": Moe Norman and Ben Hogan.
+In January 2005, Tiger Woods told Golf Digests Jaime Diaz that only two golfers in history "owned their swings": Moe Norman and Ben Hogan.